 - Do lots of past papers.

 - For longer style answers, do a plan first.

-- Get the papers from your teacher or from the exam board website (See topics booklet for link to past papers).
+- Get the papers from your teacher or from the exam board website (See topics booklet for link to past papers found on Priory Belvoir Website).

 EXAM TECHNIQUE